aviacommerce/avia-docs/content/docs/how-to-contribute.md

 We use inbuilt elixir formatter for code styling.
 This is without exception so far.
 We'll list anything if needed in this section in future.

 ### License
-By contributing to React, you agree that your contributions will be licensed under its MIT license.
+By contributing to Aviacommerce, you agree that your contributions will be licensed under its MIT license.